Know More About the Insurance Required on Your RBFCU Auto Loan

 + -

-This happens when RBFCU confirms that no active policy on the collateral exists, and the member has not taken the requested action to insure the collateral properly within the following timelines based upon the scenarios:
+When we confirm that no active policy on the collateral exists, and the member did not take the requested action to insure the collateral properly within the timelines based on the following scenarios:

-• Members with expired, canceled, or insufficient coverage have 42 days to provide proof of coverage to RBFCU
+• Members with expired, canceled, or impaired (insufficient) coverage have 42 days to provide proof of coverage to RBFCU

 • Members with new loans have 70 days from the booking date to provide RBFCU with proof of coverage